Using Organizations in Craft Console

 Inviting Members to an Organization #

-Before inviting a new member, be sure and ask them what email they would like to use!
+Before inviting a new member, ask them what email they would like to use!
 They may already have a Craft Console account, and invites cannot be accepted by an account under a different email.

 Craft Console: Invite Member